karissawhiting/togglvis/README.md

 Installation
 ------------

-You can install the released version of togglvis from [CRAN](https://CRAN.R-project.org) with:
+You can install the latest version of togglvis from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("remotes")